wndhydrnt/saturn-bot/docs/task/actions/exec.md

 Execute a command.

-saturn-bot sets the current working dir of the command to the checkout of the repository.
+saturn-bot sets the current working directory of the command to the checkout of a repository.

 ## Parameters